rust-lang/rust-forge/src/infra/docs/rustc-ci.md

 at the same time, when the results are green master is fast-forwarded to that merge commit.

-Unfortunately testing a single PR at the time, combined with our long CI (~3.5 hours for a full run), means we can’t merge too many PRs in a single day, and a single failure greatly impacts our throughput for the day.
-The maximum number of PRs we can merge in a day is 7.
+Unfortunately testing a single PR at the time, combined with our long CI (~3 hours for a full run), means we can’t merge too many PRs in a single day, and a single failure greatly impacts our throughput for the day.
+The maximum number of PRs we can merge in a day is around 8.

 [bors]: https://github.com/bors
 [homu]: https://github.com/rust-lang/homu